Learning Relevant Contextual Variables Within Bayesian Optimization: CONCLUSION

-\paragraph{Limitations and future work.} To achieve cost-efficiency, \method integrates the query cost at the variable selection level and employs an early stopping criterion.
-The latter only depends on an upper bound on the instantaneous regret difference, and is therefore not cost-aware.
-Adding a notion of remaining budget to this criterion would certainly benefit our approach, in line with the cost-aware BO method developed by~\cite{eriksson_2021_nonmyopiccost}.
-Furthermore, a very recent work~\citep{aglietti_2023_ceo} proposed to perform BO under the assumption that the input variables and the output are linked by a causal directed acyclic graph, learning the graph whilst maximizing the objective function.
-Despite its high computational complexity, applying this technique to our particular problem might be promising.
+\paragraph{Limitations and future work.} To achieve cost efficiency, \method integrates the query cost at the variable selection level and employs an early stopping criterion.
+The latter only depends on an upper bound on the instantaneous regret difference and is therefore not cost-aware.
+Adding a notion of remaining budget to this criterion would certainly benefit our approach.
+On a similar note, while our algorithm incorporates cost, more effort could be put into specifying the costs.
+In our experiments, they were set to $1$ for all variables to prevent bias in the results, and we carried out an ablation study with different costs in \Cref{sec:ablation}.
+Yet, it is worth mentioning that our method is compatible with the inference of black-box, input-dependent costs, similarly to \texttt{CaBO}~\citep{lee2020costaware}.
+One would simply need to modify~\Cref{eq:fccost}, replacing $\lambda_j$ by the learned cost.
+An interesting avenue for future work would be to elicit knowledge of experimental costs from domain experts in real-world situations.